-Mark Harris, Director of Lifespan Faith Development can be reached at 717/249-8944 or email at email@example.com Mark has office hours on Wednesdays from 2:30 to 6:00 pm, and is available to meet Sunday after services and during coffee hour.
-Mark is also available by appointment if necessary.
+Emily Crutcher, Director of Lifespan Faith Development can be reached at 717/249-8944 or email at email@example.com Emily has office hours on Tuesdays from 1:00 PM to 3:00 PM, and is generally available to meet on Sunday after services during coffee hour.
+Emily is also available by appointment.

 It is the mission of the UUCV Lifespan Education program that everyone:

 - Knows that they are held in unconditional love;

 - Knows that they are powerful and have the ability to make changes in the world;

 - Experiences this empowerment as a source of hope and courage;